jacopotagliabue/you-dont-need-a-bigger-boat/local_flow/README.md

 It is advised to have these pre-packaged into the `BASE_IMAGE` docker image.

 ### Neptune.ai
 To utilise Neptune, you need to obtain your account [API Token](https://docs.neptune.ai/getting-started/installation#authentication-neptune-api-token) and specify the [project](https://docs.neptune.ai/getting-started/installation#setting-the-project-name) you want to log Runs to.
-You can create an account [here](https://app.neptune.ai/register/)
+You can create an account [here](https://app.neptune.ai/register/).
-Further information about:
-- Neptune environment variables can be found [here](https://docs.neptune.ai/api-reference/environment-variables)
-- What you can log and display in Neptine can be found [here](https://docs.neptune.ai/you-should-know/what-can-you-log-and-display)
+Further information about what you can log and display in Neptine can be found [here](https://docs.neptune.ai/you-should-know/what-can-you-log-and-display), and information about Neptune environment variables can be found [here](https://docs.neptune.ai/api-reference/environment-variables)

 - `NEPTUNE_API_TOKEN`: The API token used for authentication.
 - `NEPTUNE_PROJECT`: The project in which new runs will be created. i.e `<YOUR_WORKSPACE/YOUR_PROJECT_NAME>`